 \section{Conclusions}

-We have simulated several basic types of non-thermal environment \cite{Landi2021} that erase different information and correlation in a bipartite quantum system.
+We have simulated several types of non-thermal environment \cite{Landi2021} that erase different information and correlation in a bipartite quantum system.
 As a model system, we have manipulated single circular Rydberg atoms interacting resonantly with a high-finesse cavity mode.
-Following the two-point measurement approach, the experimental sequences are composed of three basic processes: unitary forward evolution, interaction with environment and backward unitary evolution.
+Following the two-point measurement approach, the experimental sequences are composed of three basic processes: unitary forward evolution, interaction with environment, and backward unitary evolution.
 The irreversibility of thermodynamical cycles containing unitary (atom-cavity interaction) and non-unitary (coupling to environment) evolution is quantified by the entropy production $\left\langle \Sigma_{\text{}}\right\rangle$, computed as the Kullback-Leibler-Umegaki divergence between the initial and final states of the system.
 All these states are estimated by full quantum state tomography based on quantum non-demolition measurement of the photon number in the cavity and the state-selective atom detection.

-After our initial data analysis, we encountered an unforeseen difficulty when computing entropic quantities from reconstructed density matrices.
-Being close to pure states (a frequent occurrence for quantum information systems) and being rank-deficient (the feature of the maximum-likelihood estimation), reconstructed density operators can lead to excessively strong divergent behavior of the entropy production $\langle \Sigma_{\text{}}\rangle$.
-As the name suggests, the KLU divergence $D$ does diverge for states with different support.
-Being used to quantify the entropy production, this property of $D$ reflects the third law of thermodynamics prohibiting zero-entropy states, like \eg thermal state with zero temperature, whose preparation would require infinite entropy production.
-For any other classical thermal state, the density operators are always full-rank, thus resulting in finite $D$.
-On the contrary, for quantum systems in or close to pure states, like qubits in quantum superposition states, the divergence fails to adequately describe the system's evolution and its irreversibility.
-This fact should not surprise us, as the classical third law strictly prohibits zero-entropy states and thus the diverging entropy production defined as the KLU divergence, that is perfectly adapted to the classical realm, starts to fail at quantum level.
+After our initial data analysis, we encountered an unforeseen difficulty in computing entropic quantities from reconstructed density matrices.
+Being close to pure states (a frequent occurrence for quantum information systems) and not being full rank (the feature of the maximum-likelihood estimation), reconstructed density operators can lead to excessively strong divergent behavior of the entropy production $\langle \Sigma_{\text{}}\rangle$.
+The KLU divergence $D$ tends to diverge to infinity for states with different support.
+Being used to quantify the entropy production, this behavior of $D$ reflects the third law of thermodynamics prohibiting zero-entropy states, like \eg thermal state with zero temperature, whose preparation would require infinite entropy production.
+For any other classical thermal state, the density operators are always full rank, thus resulting in finite $D$.
+In contrast, for quantum systems in or close to pure states, like qubits in quantum superposition states, the divergence fails to adequately describe the system's evolution and its irreversibility.

 Although we have managed to partially overcome the problem of the divergence for experimental MLE states, the general question remains relevant: how adequate is the widespread use of this quantity to characterize any thermodynamical processes in quantum systems?
 Or should we look for a replacement that would allow us to more accurately quantify irreversibility at the quantum level with less dependence on measurement accuracy and a particular state reconstruction algorithm?
 We hope that this work will draw the attention of the community to this problem of quantum thermodynamics.